 Contents of test booklets are not necessary for record retention purposes, but providers must maintain the coversheet with form number, test date, and participant name.

-ocally developed tests are not recorded in TEAMSAlthough should be included in the participant’s file, although this is not a requirement.
+Results of locally developed tests are not recorded in TEAMS.
+Although not a requirement, the administration and results of a locally developed test should be included in the participant’s file.

-Appendix A: –Assessment Guide Revisions
+Appendix A: PY’20–21 Assessment Guide Revisions

-The following table shows a list of major changes to assessment policy starting July 1, .
+The following table shows a list of major changes to assessment policy starting July 1, 2020.